pingcap/docs/sql-tuning-best-practice.md

 Statistics are essential to the TiDB optimizer.
 TiDB uses statistics as input to the optimizer to estimate the number of rows processed in each plan step for a SQL statement.

-Statistics is generally divided into two levels: table level and column level.
+Statistics is generally divided into two levels: table level and index/column level.

-- For table-level statistics, it includes the total number of rows in the table and the number of rows that have been modified since the last collection of statistics.
+- For table level statistics, it includes the total number of rows in the table and the number of rows that have been modified since the last collection of statistics.
-- The column-level statistics information is more abundant, including histograms, Count-Min Sketch, Top-N (values or indexes with the highest occurrences), distribution and quantity of different values, and the number of null values, and so on.
+- The index/column level statistics information is more abundant, including histograms, Count-Min Sketch, Top-N (values or indexes with the highest occurrences), distribution and quantity of different values, and the number of null values, and so on.

 To ensure the statistics are healthy and representative, you can use the following commands: